princetonwong/mybgg/README.md

    <details>
       <summary>Alternative: Edit on your computer</summary>

-      * Clone your forked project: `git clone https://github.com/YOUR_USERNAME/gamecache.git`
+      * Clone your new project: `git clone https://github.com/YOUR_USERNAME/REPO_NAME.git`
       * Edit the `config.ini` file
       * Commit and push your changes:
       ```bash